douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-I.md

 Start-Sleep -s 10
 ```

-At this point we have a server that has network connectivity and… that’s about it.
-However, it is a good start and you need to walk before you can run.
+At this point, we have a server that has network connectivity and… that’s about it.
+However, it is a good start, and you need to walk before you can run.
 Next up is hostname configuration and domain join.

-The only thing you’ll need to change in this block is putting your appropriate domain in.
-And of course providing credentials of a user on the domain that has the authority to add/remove computers and change their names.
+The only thing you’ll need to change in this block is putting your appropriate domain.
+And of course, providing credentials of a user on the domain that has the authority to add/remove computers and change their names.

 ```powershell
 # Adding computer to the domain & getting domain join creds